 WAVERLEY - The First Subdivision

 In 1854, less than 6 months since Eugene Bellairs had surveyed the Mulgrave district, a Dr James Silverman purchased Lot 62 of 160 acres at what is now the SE corner of High Street Rd and Stephensons Rd and created the town of Waverley and the first house lot was sold.
 Silverman was a Russian emigre who arrived in England aged 21 where he gained his medical qualifications.
 He then moved to Australia in 1853.
-Dr Silverman appears to have been a fan of Sir Walter Scott's Waverley novels and also the court of the Stuart King Charles II of England (1630-1685).
+We can speculate that Dr Silverman (or surveyor Newson) appears to have been a fan of Sir Walter Scott's Waverley novels and also the court of the Stuart King Charles II of England (1630-1685).
 Charles II had a number of mistresses and sired at least 14 illegitimate childen.
 The streets of this first Waverley subdivision incorporate the names/titles of his mistresses and offspring.

 Charles St: - After Charles II.